aidadatahub/aidadatahub.github.io/support/index.md

 ## Support offering

 ### Research support expertise
-Advanced user support and training to the AIDA community, in medical imaging diagnostics AI research and innovation.
+Advanced support and training to the AIDA community, in medical imaging diagnostics AI research and innovation.

 Focus on projects with clear connection to the broader SciLifeLab aims,